 Paying for subsidies is a significant financial burden for many governments.
 Some countries spend more subsidising fossil fuels than they do on health or education.
 Subsidy reform can alleviate this financial burden and release funds for other priorities.

-New research shows positive impact policy change would bring
+New research shows positive impacts of effective policy changes

-A report on greenhouse gas mitigation opportunities from fossil fuel subsidy reform was launched in June 2019 by the Global Subsidies Initiative along with the Friends of Fossil Fuel Subsidy Reform (FFFSR) and the German Ministry of the Environment, Nature Conservation and Nuclear Safety (BMU).
+A recent report on greenhouse gas mitigation opportunities from fossil fuel subsidy reform was launched in July 2021 by the Global Subsidies Initiative along with the Friends of Fossil Fuel Subsidy Reform (FFFSR) and the German Ministry of the Environment, Nature Conservation and Nuclear Safety (BMU).

-The research modelled the possible impacts by 2025 of policy changes across 26 countries.
-It found that removing subsidies to fossil fuels could reduce emissions by an average of 6 per cent across the countries modelled.
+The research modelled the possible impacts by 2025 of policy changes across 32 countries.
+It found that removing subsidies to fossil fuels could reduce emissions by an average of 6 per cent across the countries modelled while generating significant subsidy savings as co-benefits.
 The reform could reduce average emissions by up to an additional 13.2 per cent by 2030 – if combined with 10 per cent energy tax from 2025 until 2030 and investing 30 per cent of the savings into clean energy.

 Friends of Fossil Fuel Subsidy Reform (FFFSR)